profweiliu/environmental-design-capstone/project.md

 ## Project Groups

-Students will be organized into two groups, with seven students in each group.
-Prior to group formation, students will complete a brief [survey](https://qualtrics.ou.edu/jfe/form/SV_4HGn4kYh5dWGGDc) assessing their skill sets and prior experience.
-Based on the survey results, the instructor will form the two groups to ensure a balanced and representative mix of backgrounds, skills, and perspectives within each team.
+Students will be organized into three groups, with nine students in each group.
+Prior to group formation, students will complete a brief [survey](https://qualtrics.ou.edu/jfe/form/SV_6PSt9mSOpZSm7BQ) assessing their skill sets and prior experience.
+Based on the survey results, the instructor will form the three groups to ensure a balanced and representative mix of backgrounds, skills, and perspectives within each team.

 ---